www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-maintain-live-server.md

 * [ ] The corresponding systemd service should only store logs up to 7 days.
 * [ ] Make private setup script public, in order to have a basis for default setup script for a server.
 * [ ] Run Forgejo Runner via Podman in order to not require root rights for Forgejo Runner: https://code.forgejo.org/forgejo/runner/src/branch/main/scripts/systemd.md
-* [ ] Execute runtime profiling for long-running instances and store these, in order to improve day to day performance via [Grafana and Pyroscope](https://grafana.com/docs/pyroscope/latest/get-started/).
 * [ ] Do not log already logged message, in order to simplify logs on live server.
 * [ ] Do not output logs to standard output by default, in order to have minimal OS logs.